fbpx

 Meghan Hill

-Megan grew up training horses on a farm in southern Mississippi before graduating magna cum laude with her BA in Theatre Studies and Dance from Wheaton College in Norton, MA where she was recognized for Excellence in Acting and awarded a Fulbright Scholarship.
-Hill also received a Certificate in Performance Studies and Movement from the Moscow Art Theatre School in Moscow, Russia.
-As a freelance director, actress and coach, she spent several years teaching communication and performance skills to young artists across America and then traveled to Istanbul, Turkey for five summers where she created and managed the performance arts portion of the Robert College Summer Program.
-Prior to joining Brooks School, Hill served as the producing artistic director of Watertown Children’s Theatre and the Mosesian Center for the Arts youth programs, where she developed educational theater programming and high-quality productions.
-When she’s not in the theater, Hill enjoys spending time with her family, giving new life to old furniture, and learning about holistic healing modalities.
+Meghan grew up training horses on a farm in southern Mississippi and graduated magna cum laude from Wheaton College in Norton, MA, with a BA in Theatre Studies and Dance, receiving recognition for Excellence in Acting and a Fulbright Scholarship.
+She also earned a Certificate in Performance Studies and Movement from the Moscow Art Theatre School in Russia.
+As a freelance director, actress, and coach, Meghan spent years teaching communication and performance skills to young artists across the U.S. and managed the performing arts program at the Robert College Summer Program in Istanbul, Turkey, for five summers.
+Before joining the Brooks faculty, she was the producing artistic director at Watertown Children’s Theatre and the Mosesian Center for the Arts, where she developed educational theater programs and productions.
+Meghan is currently completing her Master of Social Work at Boston University, focusing on education policy and inclusive teaching practices.

 Group One Coordinator